2013-14 ALL STAFF

 - Clinical Interests: Feminist/Multicultural counseling and supervision; interpersonal process; group therapy; LGBTQI issues; and, men's issues.

-- Professional Interests: Supporting students of maginalized, underrepresented, and diverse identities; social justice issues; practice and research around LGBTQI issues; and, multicultural competence.
+- Professional Interests: Supporting students of marginalized, underrepresented, and diverse identities; social justice issues; practice and research around LGBTQI issues; and, multicultural competence.

-- Personal Interests: Drawing, painting, cooking, video games, trying new restaurants, spending time with my partner and the 4-legged members of our family.
+- Personal Interests: Hiking, drawing, cooking, video games, trying new restaurants, spending time with my partner and the 4-legged members of our family.

 COUNSELING CENTER ADMINISTRATIVE STAFF